-This project will involve coding, debugging and performing simulations with state of the art computer models being developed in Oxford namely a coupled 3D (DDP) discrete dislocation plasticity / finite element code and a crystal plasticity finite element code (Abaqus UMAT) to simulate nano-indentation experiments.
+This project will involve coding, debugging and performing simulations with state of the art computer models being developed in Oxford namely a coupled 3D (DDP) discrete dislocation plasticity / finite element code and a crystal plasticity finite element code (Abaqus UMAT) to simulate nano-indentation experiments, micromechanical testing, and/or in-situ tensile tests.
 The experiments you will simulate are being performed at the Materials Research Facility at the Culham Centre for Fusion Energy to study the effects of ion irradiation on fusion materials and correlate this with the defect populations produced.
 The insight gained will then be used to develop methods to use small scale mechanical tests to aid engineering design of future fusion systems.
-Materials of interest include chromium, vanadium and tungsten based alloys.
+Materials of interest include steels, zirconium and tungsten based alloys.